vmware-tanzu/community-edition/cli/cmd/plugin/unmanaged-cluster/README.md

     > If you do not want to use our `log` package, you can implement the
     > `log.Logger` interface.

-In the above example, the `config.LocalClusterConfig{}` struct determines how the Tanzu cluster is deployed.
+In the above example, the `config.UnmanagedClusterConfig{}` struct determines how the Tanzu cluster is deployed.
 It features options for specifying how the Kubernetes cluster should be created to the CNI that runs on top of it.
 For example, if you wish to pre-create the Kubernetes environment before calling